-Welcome to the reopened Downtown Disney!
+Welcome to Buena Vista Street and Downtown Disney!
 Let’s eat some vegan food!

 Please tag me on Instagram whenever you have photos of vegan food in Downtown Disney or notice anything new/different that I can update! 🙂